kyaustad/nerevar-rs/README.md

 ---

-_Nerevar is named for the figure at the center of Morrowind’s prophecy — the one who binds the tribe and the Empire.
+_Nerevar is named for the figure at the center of Morrowind’s prophecy — the one who unites the Chimer and whose reincarnation brings the Ashlander tribes together against Dagoth Ur.
 This project tries to do something smaller but in the same spirit: bring a scattered group onto the same path so you can walk it together._